mmcintyre1/its-my-notes/books/designing-data-intensive-applications.md

 #### Lost Updates
 - if two writes occur concurrently, the second write might complete and clobber the first, especially in a *read-modify-write* cycle
-- one way around this is **atomic write operations**, or something like -
+- one way around this is **atomic write operations**, or something like

 ```sql
 UPDATE counters SET value = value + 1 WHERE key = 'foo''
 ```

-- you might also explicitly lock rows using SQL's `FOR UPDATE` in a transaction
+- you might also explicitly lock rows using SQL's `SELECT * FROM tbl WHERE value = 'abc' FOR UPDATE` in a transaction
 - you could also automatically detect lost updates and abort a transaction (supported by PostgreSQL's repeatable read, Oracle's serializable, SQL Server's snapshot isolation, but not by MySQL's repeatable read)
-- another way is to do a compare-set operation (which might not fail if snapshot isolation is enabled) -
+- another way is to do a compare-set operation (which might not fail if snapshot isolation is enabled)

 ```sql
 UPDATE wiki_pages SET content = 'new content'
   WHERE id = 1234 and content = 'old content';